CMS wants to implement a flawed payment differential plan for PTAs without any attempt to mitigate the damage. We can't let that happen.

 PTAs play a crucial role in the PT-PTA team and help bridge the gap in access to care.
 The 2022 PTA payment differential ignores that reality.
 Instead, the differential makes it harder for this access to be provided and threatens physical therapy businesses, particularly in rural and underserved areas.
-Absent action by the Centers for Medicare & Medicaid Services or Congress, the PTA payment differential will increase the economic instability of providers who serve Medicare beneficiaries.
+Absent action by Congress, the PTA payment differential will increase the economic instability of providers who serve Medicare beneficiaries.

 Stay Up to Date

 APTA members can join the APTA Advocacy Network for free to receive action alerts on federal legislative issues and more.

 Check out more info on the PTA Differential issue on the Fee Schedule page.

 COVID-19 has increased staff dropout in areas of health professions that already had a high need.
 The differential will only make this problem worse and decrease the quality of services as older, more experienced PTAs leave or lose their jobs.